 The following is a set of pointers which should prove useful:

 - If the car has power steering then turn wheel fully left and right at a standstill.
-The power steering pump noise will increase slightly but if it excessively loud it could mean a worn power steering pump or at the least the power steering fluid level is low
+The power steering pump noise will increase slightly, but if it is excessively loud it could mean a worn power steering pump or at the least the power steering fluid level is low.

 If you have your heart set on a certain type of car then do a little research.